2.3. Setting up your Manager Instance¶

 This will pre-install all of the dependencies needed to run FireSim on your instance.

 On the next page (“Add Storage”), increase the size of the root EBS volume to ~300GB.
-The default of 150GB can quickly become tight as you accumulate large Vivado reports/outputs, large waveforms, XSim outputs, and large root filesystems for simulations.
-You can get rid of the small (5GB) secondary volume that is added by default.
+The default of 65GB can quickly become too small as you accumulate large Vivado reports/outputs, large waveforms, XSim outputs, and large root filesystems for simulations.
+You should get rid of the small (5GB) secondary volume that is added by default.